-P.P.S.: Wolfie isn’t a huge carrot eater, but when I buy the baby ones in little individual bags, he suddenly loves them.
-It just goes to show you how much my kids love any and all packaged foods!
+P.P.S.: As a littler kid, Wolfie wasn’t a huge carrot eater, unless I bought the baby ones in little individual bags.
+It just goes to show you how much my kids have always loved any and all packaged foods!

 If you liked this post, sign up for our newsletter to be alerted when we publish new content like this!